liamzdenek/affirm-application/memory-bank/activeContext.md

 6. **NX Command Updates**: Updated the NX commands to use the current plugin names (@nx/react, @nx/node, @nx/js) instead of the outdated ones (@nrwl/react).

+7. **Frontend Implementation**: Implemented the frontend with React, Vite, and Tanstack Router, with separate pages for the order form and dashboard.

+8. **API Implementation**: Implemented the API with Express and serverless-http, with endpoints for orders and analytics.

 ## Current Focus Areas

-1. **Package Initialization**: Installing the necessary NX plugins and generating the package structure.

-2. **Interface Definition**: Finalizing the API contracts and data models between system components.

-3. **AWS Infrastructure**: Defining the CDK stacks for DynamoDB, Lambda, API Gateway, and S3.
+1. **AWS CDK Infrastructure**: Implementing the AWS CDK infrastructure for deployment, including DynamoDB, Lambda, API Gateway, S3, and CloudFront.

-4. **Frontend Structure**: Planning the React component hierarchy and state management approach.
+2. **TypeScript Errors**: Addressing TypeScript errors related to module resolution and type definitions.

+3. **Testing**: Planning for unit tests, integration tests, and end-to-end testing.

 ## Key Considerations